 But if the polyurethane flakes off as you scrape, or if the surface has a crackled or orange-peel texture (Photo 3), there’s something on the old finish preventing the new finish from adhering properly.
 That “something” could be furniture polish, residue from window cleaner or a hundred other things.
-But whatever it is, there’s only one solution: You have to sand down to bare wood and completely refinish the floor.
+But whatever it is, there’s only one solution: You have to sand down to bare wood and begin completely refinishing hardwood floors.

 Step 2: Money and materials

 Recoating a typical floor (200 sq. ft. or so) is about half the cost of sanding and refinishing it.
-Most of the cost goes for tools and renting the buffer, so recoating floors in two rooms costs only a few bucks more than recoating one room.
+Most of the staining hardwood floors cost goes for tools and renting the buffer, so recoating floors in two rooms costs only a few bucks more than recoating one room.

-All the tools and materials for this project are available at home centers.
-Wood flooring dealers also carry most of these products.
-Here’s what you’ll need:
+All the tools and materials for this project are available at home centers and online.
+Wood flooring dealers also carry most of these products for refinishing hardwood floors.
+Here’s what you’ll need for refinishing hardwood floors:

 - A liquid floor cleaner formulated specifically for wood floors.